Trooper who faced firing in Black man’s death dies in crash

 State Police, despite growing pressure, have repeatedly declined to release body-camera footage and other records related to Greene’s arrest, citing the ongoing investigations.

-Greene’s family called late Monday for “the immediate arrest of the remaining men responsible for this tragic and unnecessary death.”
+Greene’s family called for “the immediate arrest of the remaining men responsible for this tragic and unnecessary death.”

 “Trooper Hollingsworth’s family has the finality of knowing exactly how he died as their community mourns his loss,” said Lee Merritt, a prominent civil rights attorney representing the family.
 “The family of Ronald Greene, however, is still being denied the same finality by the State of Louisiana.”